 - “to ensure the efficient funding of waste and resource management planning, programs and service delivery”

 - “to achieve integrated waste and resource management planning, programs and service delivery on a State-wide basis”

-Following the WARR act, each person is responsible to handle their yard waste.
-Even better, avoid generating yard waste by turning maintenance and gardening activities into garden organics products that are useful.
+Following the WARR act, each person is responsible for handling their yard waste.
+Even better, avoid generating yard waste by turning maintenance and gardening activities into useful garden organics products.
 If you can’t handle your garden waste, it’s the local council’s responsibility to promote a more responsible waste collection and disposal method of your garden organics.

 Paul’s Rubbish Removal also aims for a 0% landfill rate from collected rubbish.
 This includes the yard waste you want to throw away.
-Work with us in helping Sydney improve waste volume generations.
-We are here, always available for you in keeping your yard waste manageable and recycled.
+Work with us to help Sydney improve waste volume generation.
+We are here, always available for you to keep your yard waste manageable and recycled.
 Book a job with us here.

 Frequently Asked Questions

 Yes.
 The City Council of Sydney offers waste collection services for garden organics.
 This means that your yard waste still has more use from council collection.
 To avail for this kind of service, order your GREEN BIN from the council and sign up for the collection service application.

 If you live in strata or an apartment, building or housing property arrangements, inquire about the status of your waste collection.
 A previous service might already be in place, so all you need to do is ask for the green bin.
 All you need to do is book a pickup date.